andresmolivares/ForaFinServices/README.md

 **General additions** - Outsourced more values onto settings, optimized parallel processing for cache data and added a  QueueService to handle messaging of Commands and Events

+**Robust rule processing** - Made rule processing a bit more flexible and increased maintainability.
+Added a rule service that loads each ISpecialFundableRule rule in the system.
+This will allow for new Special Fundable Amount rules to get seamlessly incorporated intot eh workflow without modifying core, domain logic.

 ## Frontend Integration

 **Company Info Viewer** - Added a front end application that allows user to review company info resources and unit data.
 The UI features paged company info data, filterable resources and on-demand fundable amount calculation.
 Find the client project [here](https://github.com/andresmolivares/fora-fin-viewer).